Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

 where $\Delta_{mn}(s)=E_{m}(s)-E_{n}(s)$.
-To reach the Eq. (\ref{eq:cms}), we have assumed $\Omega_{mn}(s)$ to be real for all $m\neq n$ and $s\in[0,1]$.
+To reach Eq.~(\ref{eq:cms}), we have assumed $\Omega_{mn}(s)$ to be real for all $m\neq n$ and $s\in[0,1]$.
 This can be achieved if every instantaneous energy level possesses the same imaginary part $i\gamma(s)$.
-Other the other hand, the Eq. (\ref{eq:cms}) is valid if the $\hat{H}(s)$ is PT-invariant at every $s$, such that the $E_{n}(s)\in\mathbb{R}$ for all $n$.
-The approximation in Eq. (\ref{eq:cms}) does not hold if $\Delta_{mn}(s)\notin\mathbb{R}$, which will cause the exponential amplification or decay of the amplitude $c_{n}(s)$.
-Inserting the Eq. (\ref{eq:cms}) into Eq. (\ref{eq:PsiAPT}) results in the solution to the Eq. (\ref{eq:SeqAPT}) up to first order non-adiabatic corrections, i.e.,
+On the other hand, Eq.~(\ref{eq:cms}) is valid if the $\hat{H}(s)$ is PT-invariant at every $s$, such that $E_{n}(s)\in\mathbb{R}$ for all $n$.
+The approximation in Eq.~(\ref{eq:cms}) does not hold if $\Delta_{mn}(s)\notin\mathbb{R}$, which would cause the exponential amplification or decay of the amplitude $c_{n}(s)$.
+So the APT developed here is more restrictive in applications than its Hermitian counterparts.
+Inserting Eq.~(\ref{eq:cms}) into Eq.~(\ref{eq:PsiAPT}) results in the solution to Eq.~(\ref{eq:SeqAPT}) up to first order non-adiabatic corrections, i.e.,

 Since we have employed the formalism of biorthonormal eigenvectors, we may consider another ansatz solution for the left eigenvector